-Blessed with a wonderful voice, Colman’s silent film stardom carried over to talking pictures.
+Blessed with a wonderful voice, Colman made a smooth transition from silent films to talking pictures.
 He was nominated for the Academy Award for Best Actor for two of his 1930 films, Bulldog Drummond and Condemned.
 His Best Actor nomination for A Double Life was his second of the 1940s, following his nomination for Random Harvest (1942), and his fourth overall.

 In the late 1940s, Colman increasingly turned his attention to radio and television.
 Beginning in 1950, he and his wife, Benita Hume, starred in a radio comedy, The Halls of Ivy, which moved to television in 1952.

 As a tribute to his success in both movies and television, Colman has two stars on the Hollywood Walk of Fame, one for each medium.

 A Double Life is a stylish and intelligent film noir drama.
 Ronald Coleman plays a famous stage actor, Anthony “Tony” John.
 Tony is starring in Shakespeare’s Othello with his former wife, Brita, played by Signe Hasso.

 Tony’s volatile temper has caused problems for him in the past, leading to his divorce from Brita.
 Portraying Othello, Tony becomes more and more immersed in the character’s murderous jealousy.
 He ultimately has a breakdown that results in him acting out Othello’s murder of Desdemona with a real-life offstage murder.